-How does dns_response probe works and how does it measure the response time?
+How does dns_response probe work, and how does it measure the response time?

-dns_response probe uses third party library c-ares for lookups and the function being used is ares_query.
+dns_response probe uses a third party library C-ares for lookups and the function being used is ares_query.

-dns_response probe starts to consume third-party library from version 1.50 released in September 2010
+dns_response probe starts to consume third-party library from version 1.50 forward which was released in September 2010

-This is an asynchronous call which perform callback when query is completed.
+This is an asynchronous call which performs a callback when query is completed.

 The time difference between registering the callback and when the callback executes is measured.

-As we measure the difference, based on system state on which robot is installed we get response time for this query.
+As we measure the difference, based on system state on which the robot is installed, we get a response time for this query.

-Apart from that c-ares is an asynchronous resolver library and is intended for applications which need to perform DNS queries without blocking or need to perform multiple DNS queries in parallel.
+Apart from that, C-ares is an asynchronous resolver library and is intended for applications wthatneed to perform DNS queries without blocking or need to perform multiple DNS queries in parallel.

-Note: The use_host configuration is provided in a raw configuration to switch back to using host utility to get dns response, and as it's synchronous, dns_response probe might be unresponsive for a period of time until nslookup respond back.
+Note: The use_host parameter configuration is provided in the raw configuration to switch back to using host utility to get dns response, and as it's synchronous, dns_response probe might be unresponsive for a period of time until nslookup responds back.